Who We Are

 - Coalition members volunteered at Mobile Food Pantries held in south Wood County in 2017.
 5,539 community members received food assistance from this program.

-- United We Can celebrated it’s sixth year of programming and again partnered with the Wisconsin Rapids Rafters Baseball team to “Strike Out Hunger.”
-During 2018’s event, 7,095 pounds of food and over $1,200 cash were leveraged to support local food programs.
+- United We Can celebrated it’s sixth year and again partnered with the Wisconsin Rapids Rafters Baseball team to “Strike Out Hunger.”
+During 2018’s event, 7,095 pounds of food and over $1,200 were leveraged to support local food programs.
 Since 2013, this annual event has collected 39,095 pounds of food.

 - In 2017, United Way’s 2-1-1 received 230 calls for assistance acquiring food.